 Cons of a Scripted Interview for the Interviewer

-Just as there are a positive aspects associated with having a scripted interview process, there are a few cons and they include poorly written questions, scope limitations and my favorite, awkward moments/pauses.
+There are a few cons, just as there are positive aspects associated with having a scripted interview process.
+They include poorly written questions, scope limitations, and, my favorite, awkward moments/pauses.

 Poorly Written Questions

-Having to follow a scripted set of questions can sometimes expose one to the risk of poorly written questions which ultimately lead to awkward pauses or erroneous re-phrasings of questions left to interpretation during the interview.
-In order to combat the risk of a poorly written and/or asked question, interviewers should request receipt of their interview questions 3 to 5 business days prior to the scheduled interview so that they can review and adequately prepare for their interviews.
+Following a scripted set of questions can sometimes expose one to the risk of poorly written questions which ultimately lead to awkward pauses or erroneous re-phrasings of questions left to interpretation during the interview.
+To combat the risk of a poorly written or asked question, interviewers should request receipt of their interview questions 3 to 5 business days before the scheduled interview to review and adequately prepare for their interviews.

-Upon receipt of those questions, study them to ensure they can be asked in a way that is genuine and aligns with your style of speaking.
-You may have to re-write the question a few times but even in doing so, make sure that your re-statement of the question still gets to the root of the overall intention of the question at hand and what it was intending to assess for in the first place.
+Study them to ensure they can be asked genuinely and align with your speaking style upon receiving those questions.
+You may have to re-write the question a few times but even in doing so, make sure that your re-statement of the question still gets to the root of the overall intention of the question at hand and what it intended to assess for in the first place.

 Limitations of Scripted Interviews

-Scripted interview questions can make an interviewer feel limited in their efforts to gleam the overall qualifications of the candidate.
-However, it is important to note that one has to have the skillset to feed into canned questions with their own follow-up questions.
+Scripted interview questions can make an interviewer feel limited in their efforts to gleam the candidate's overall qualifications.
+However, it is essential to note that one must have the skillset to feed into canned questions with follow-up questions.

-Follow-up questions are sometimes a required to further understand answers provided by candidates and/or to provide one to expand on an answer that was previously given.
-Know that it is okay to follow-up with an appropriate question or even a secondary question that pushes the candidate to answer the original question at hand.
+Follow-up questions are sometimes required to understand candidates' additional answers or expand on a previously given solution.
+Know that it is okay to follow up with an appropriate question or even a secondary question that pushes the candidate to answer the original question at hand.

-Speaking of awkward moments, scripted interviews can create awkward moments for participants.
-Have you ever participate din an interview where someone either didn't understand the question, clearly, purposefully elected to not answer the question by way of a barrage of circular response that walked all over the question.
+Speaking of awkward moments --scripted interviews can create awkward moments for participants.
+For example, have you ever participated in an interview where someone either didn't understand the question, clearly, purposefully elected to not answer the question by way of a barrage of circular responses that walked all over the question?

-Interviewers must be prepared for the awkward moment that will arise when you least expect it and respond accordingly to keep things moving effectively.
+Interviewers must prepare for the awkward moment that will arise when you least expect it and respond accordingly to keep things moving effectively.

-These are just a few examples of te pros and cons associated with the scripted interview.
-Keep them in mind the next time you are asked to participate and adjust accordingly.
+These are just a few examples of the pros and cons associated with the scripted interview.
+Keep them in mind the next time you participate and adjust accordingly.